-Data analysts are required to use a variety of different skills on a daily basis; everything from in-depth analyses to data visualisation and storytelling.
+In the job, a wide range of data analytics skills are required on a daily basis; everything from in-depth analyses to data visualisation and storytelling.
 One minute you’ll be composing an SQL query to explore a data set, the next you’ll stand in front of a board of directors outlining how the business needs to adapt according to your findings.

-Having already covered the differences between data analysts and data scientists, data analyst salaries, and some of the key data analytics terms for people just starting out, we’ll now look at the key skills associated with being a data analyst.
-You probably already possess some of the skills, since they cover a broad range of skill sets touching on communication, analytics, and problem solving.
+Let’s take look at the key skills associated with being a data analyst.
+You probably already possess some of the skills, since they cover a broad range of skillsets touching on communication, analytics, and problem solving.

 - Solid numerical skills

 - Excel proficiency and knowledge of querying languages

 1. Excellent problem-solving skills